 Local Machine Shops

-A local machine shop can easily resurface flywheels, and work from a reputable shop will be high-quality.
+A local machine shop can easily resurface flywheels, and work from a reputable shop will be of the highest quality.
 Be aware that some machine shops may not have knowledge specific to cars, so you’ll want to find an automotive machine shop or make sure you know what you need before heading to the shop.
-Search for a machine shop near you on Google.

 Flywheel resurfacing costs vary depending on the average prices in your area, whether you’ve already removed the flywheel from your car or need to have it removed, and whether you go to a mechanic, store, or machine shop.
 The service should usually cost around $50 or less.